 Bioarchaeology Sub-Saharan Africa Health and Disease Food Production Dental Anthropology Holocene Climate Change Mortuary Archaeology Ancient DNA Ethics

 Dr. Sawchuk is a Banting Postdoctoral Fellow and Adjunct Professor in the Department of Anthropology.
 She holds a B.A.
 (Hon) (2008) and M.A.
 (2012) in Anthropology from the University of Alberta and a Ph.D.
 (2017) in Anthropology from the University of Toronto.
 After completing a Social Sciences and Humanities Research Council of Canada (SSHRC) Postdoctoral Fellowship at Stony Brook University in New York, she returned to the University of Alberta in 2019 as a Lecturer and Adjunct Professor.
-She began her Banting Fellowship in the department in May 2020.
-She is currently also a Research Assistant Professor with the Department of Anthropology at Stony Brook University, a Research Associate with the Turkana Basin Institute (Kenya), and an Affiliated Researcher with the Max Planck Institute for the Science of Human History (Germany).
+She began her Banting Fellowship in May 2020.
+She is currently also a Research Assistant Professor with the Department of Anthropology at Stony Brook University and Research Associate with the Turkana Basin Institute in Kenya.

 Dr. Sawchuk is a bioarchaeologist and anthropological archaeologist who studies the biological and social impacts of the spread of food production in Africa.
 Her work investigates how herding and farming spread into sub-Saharan Africa beginning ~5000 years ago, and how ancient peoples navigated issues of climate change, shifting economic/land use strategies, and contact with foreign groups.
 She has worked at field sites across Kenya and Tanzania, and has recently begun directing excavations in northern Kenya as part of the Later Prehistory of West Turkana (LPWT) project.
 She also collaborates on an international Archaeology-Ancient DNA project looking at human population structures in Holocene Africa, and advocates for ethical approaches to aDNA and other research involving human remains.
 Her work integrates diverse lines of evidence from osteology, dental anthropology, mortuary archaeology, paleogenomics, material culture studies, and ethnographic records to understand how past peoples coped with major changes in their world and what lessons can be learned from their experiences.
 Her research has been funded by the Social Sciences and Humanities Research Council of Canada (SSHRC), the Wenner-Gren Foundation, the Turkana Basin Institute, and the National Geographic Society.